RGB-WG/rgb-core/doc/Commitments.md

   commitment id to be `MerkleHash`.

-In all of the above cases the hash commits to the tree parameters, which makes it safe to use the same type for leafs, branches and root nodes.
+In all of the above cases the hash commits to the tree parameters, which makes it safe to use the same type for leaves, branches and root nodes.
 Specifically, it uses an intermediate structure `MerkleNode`, which is filled with information on (see [`MerkleNode.vesper`](../stl/MerkleNode.vesper) for details):
 - type of node branching (no branches, one branch or two branches),